 - A. Cleanliness of Pool/Spa.
 Floating scum, sputum or debris shall not be allowed to accumulate in the pool.
-Water levels in pools with skimmers shall be maintained and operated to remove such material continuously.
+Water levels in pools shall be maintained and operated to remove such material continuously.
 The bottom and sides of the pool shall be cleaned as often as necessary to maintain a condition of cleanliness.
 The sides and bottom of pools, decks and other surfaces shall be kept free of slime and algae.
-Procedures for disinfection and management of fecal accidents are located in Appendix C. - B. Cleaning and Maintenance of Pool/Spa and the Facility.
+Procedures for disinfection and management of fecal accidents are located in Appendix D. - B. Cleaning and Maintenance of Pool/Spa and the Facility.
 All parts of the pool/spa and related pool/spa facilities and equipment shall be maintained in good repair.
 Floors shall be kept free from cracks and other defects.
 Walls, ceilings, partitions, doors, lockers and similar surfaces and equipment shall be refinished as often as necessary to be kept in a state of good repair.
 Pool/spa surfaces including but not limited to tile, plaster and/or paint shall be maintained in good repair. - C. Operational Records.
 Operational records shall be kept on forms provided by the Department.
-Records shall be retained by the pool owner/manager for review upon request by the Department. - D. Inspections.
+Records shall be retained by the pool owner/manager for review upon request by the Department.
+Such mandatory records include but not limited to: Swimming Pool Operational Records and Report of Accident or Drowning at Pools, Spas, etc. Recommended documentation includes: Record of Pool Contamination Incident, Employee MSDS Training. (see Appendix for form copies) - D. Inspections.
 At all reasonable times, representatives of the Department shall have access to, and are hereby empowered to enter the premises of any public pool or other related facility and to make inspections to determine whether the provisions of these Rules and Regulations of the Department are being complied with.

 Results of inspections shall be recorded on Department forms which summarize the requirements of these Rules and Regulations.
 The completed inspection report shall specify a reasonable period of time for correction of any violation found.